 Extraordinary termination due to a serious breach of duty is only possible after prior written warning, observing a period of 28 working days.
 If the customer has knowledge of the circumstances justifying extraordinary termination for longer than 28 working days, the termination can no longer be based on these circumstances.

 17. continuing rights

-The termination of the individual contract shall have no effect on the rights and obligations of the parties which arose prior to the effective date of the termination, nor on such rights and obligations which are either expressly agreed to continue to apply or which, by their nature, are intended to continue to apply after the termination of the individual contract.
+The termination of the individual contract shall have no effect on the rights and obligations of the parties which arose prior to the effective date of the termination, nor on those rights and obligations which are either expressly agreed to continue to apply or which, by their nature, are intended to continue to apply after the termination of the individual contract.

-During the term and a subsequent period of 12 months, the customer is obliged to refrain from soliciting Shopgate employees and to ensure that his group companies also refrain from doing so.
+During the term of the individual contract and a subsequent period of 12 months, the customer is obliged to refrain from soliciting Shopgate employees and to ensure that its group companies also refrain from doing so.

 Unless otherwise provided for in the individual contract or in these GTC, the provisions of the documents listed below shall apply in the following order of precedence in the event of contradictions: